-About SRML
+About the SRML

 The University of Oregon Solar Radiation Monitoring Lab (UO SRML) is a regional solar radiation data center.
 The goal of the lab is to provide high quality solar resource data for planning, design, deployment, and operation of solar electric facilities in the Pacific Northwest.
 Creating the long-term solar radiation data set requires persistence, maintenance of high standards, and an effort to educate people on the importance of a solar radiation.